Dynamic Liquidation Engine (DLE)

 OEV Integration with Atlas

-The contract integrates with Atlas for OEV (Optimal Extractable Value) capture:
+The contract integrates OEV (Oracle Extractable Value) capture:

 OEV Auction Mechanism: When price updates make positions liquidatable, an off-chain auction (running ~300ms) allows liquidators to bid for execution rights.